Live From Los Angeles 2019

 That seems to make sense to me.

-I mean, usually people and couples have pets as sort of starter pony wanni children in order to see whether they're capable of loving something other than themselves.
+I mean, usually usually people and couples have pets as sort of starter pony wanni children in order to see whether they're capable of loving something other than themselves.

 test child, but I just think you would treat them so differently.
+I've never made that argument.

 What kind of pet do you want to get, Emily?
+Well, I want a cat.
+Yeah.

 Yeah.

 How old do you want their child to be before you finally get this dog or pet?
+I don't have an exact number, but like five, six?
+Oh,

-That's a long event horizon.
+that's a long event horizon.

 When are you going to have children?